nicospavlidis/opc/README.md

   contains detailed installation instructions and a large number of nontrivial examples that illustrate how to how to use and extend OPC.
   <br>
-  A PDF version of the documentation is also available in `documentation/document.pdf`.
+  A PDF version of the documentation is also available in the file `user_guide.pdf`.

   <!-- The source TeX file and all the figures are also
   included in the `documentation/` directory.-->